-Here again with me are Katie Myers and Grace Child from CR Conversations.
+I’ve teamed up with Katie Myers and Grace Child from CR Conversations.
 They specialize in helping business owners with follow up and client retention.
 They joined me to discuss your small business and how to help it.

-For example, what should you be aware of when picking a business name or starting a new business in a competitive industry?
-When it comes to choosing a name for your small business, it is important that you make sure you aren’t taking someone else’s business name and possibly infringing on their trademark rights.
-This could get you in some hot water; even if it doesn’t get you into trouble, it can certainly give you some hassle down the line if you are forced to change your business name once you have already built a brand or a reputation.
+For example, what should you be aware of when picking a brand name or starting a new business in a competitive industry?
+When it comes to choosing a name for your brand, it is important that you make sure you aren’t taking someone else’s business name and possibly infringing on their trademark rights.
+This could get you in some hot water.
+Though even if it doesn’t get you into trouble, it can certainly give you some hassle down the line.
+For instance, you could be forced to change your brand name once you have already built a brand or a reputation.

-Before you start your business, Google the name that you have in mind for your business.
+Before you start your business, Google the name that you have in mind for your brand.
 That will give you a preliminary idea of your competition and if there are any other similarly-named businesses.
 This is a great and simple first step.
-After you Google the name, you can then search your state’s Secretary of State website for a business name or trade name to see if somebody has already registered your potential business name.
-After that, go to the USPTO website (the United States Patent and Trademark Office) and do a trademark search to see if someone has a registered or pending trademark with the same or a similar name as what you want to use for your business.
-This doesn’t always completely cover your bases because there are still some ways you can get bitten later on, but these are at least a few simple first steps to making sure that you are going to be able to build a brand with a name that you can keep and hopefully avoid any problems later on.
+After you Google the name, you can then search your state’s Secretary of State website.
+There you can look for a brand name or trade name to see if somebody has already registered your potential name.
+After that, go to the USPTO website (the United States Patent and Trademark Office) and do a trademark search.
+There you can see if someone has a registered or pending trademark with the same or a similar name as what you want to use for your company.